 1. He Was America’s First Cowboy President

 Born and raised in New York City as an asthmatic and sickly youth, Roosevelt became enamored with stories of frontier adventure.
-In his 20s, he went on a hunting trip in the Dakota Territory and ending up buying land and a ranch in what would become North Dakota.
+In his 20s, he went on a hunting trip in the Dakota Territory and ended up buying land and a ranch in what would become North Dakota.
 Through his hunting exploits and self-promoted heroics at the Battle of San Juan Hill, Roosevelt cultivated an image of himself as an avid outdoorsman and cowboy soldier.

 Other American presidents embraced Roosevelt’s brand of rugged American manliness.
 President Lyndon Johnson, a towering Texan, loved to be photographed in his Stetson hat while entertaining heads of state on his LBJ Ranch.
 President Ronald Reagan, whose Secret Service nickname was “Rawhide,” took daily morning horseback rides on Rancho El Cielo, his “Western White House” in California.
 And President George W. Bush spent a record 490 days at his ranch in Crawford, Texas, where he was photographed clearing brush and wrangling animals in his cowboy hat.